palatyle/LMD_MATHAM_Utils/README.md

 `Sensitivity_tests_viz.py` -- scripts to visualize the output from sensitivity tests.

-`batch_start.sh` -- shell script to be placed in the same directory as the generate volcano directories.
+`batch_start.sh` -- shell script to be placed in the same directory as the generated volcano directories.
 Will loop through each volcano folder and begin the model runs.

 `common_funcs.py` -- Common functions used throughout the other scripts